qain1104/Agentic-Taxation-Optimization-via-LLM-SMT-Constraint-Reasoning/Readme.md

 > **Agentic Taxation Optimization via LLM SMT-Constraint Reasoning**
 > _ICSE 2026 — Software Engineering in Practice (SEIP)_

-The artifact includes the full implementation of the agentic tax optimization system, together with the data and scripts needed to reproduce the main experimental results (RQ1, RQ2, and a planned RQ3).
+The artifact includes the full implementation of the agentic tax optimization system, together with the data and scripts needed to reproduce the main experimental results (RQ1, RQ2, and RQ3).

 ---